joeYeager/eureka-demo/README.md

 we spin up will register with the server.
 You can visit the eureka dashboard and view the registered services.

+Eureka also provides a REST API that provides all the functionally need to register and manage registered services.

 ## How do I access the applications once I have registered them?

+Now that you have services registered as clients, the next step is to spin up another client application, much like we did in the previous section.
+The main difference between this client and the previous client is going to be that we will configure this client to not register with the discovery server.
+We will then add a Feign client and access the registered service using simply the service name.